 Keep reading to learn more about what factors you need to consider and get help choosing the best digital signage connectivity solution for you and your business.

 The Size of Your Digital Signage Network

 If you run a small medical practice and have a couple of digital displays located in the waiting room to help entertain and inform patients, then you probably don’t have to worry too much about connectivity.
 Wi-Fi should be enough to provide reliable performance to support your needs.

 However, if you are running an extensive network that includes dozens or even hundreds of digital signs, then you will want to opt for a wired LAN connection.
 Wi-Fi signals become weaker as more devices log onto the network.
 Putting that kind of load on a Wi-Fi network will cause problems with reliability.
 With wired LAN, your server will be located within your building and able to send a strong and consistent signal to all your devices.

-Will Interference be an issue?
+Will Interference Be an Issue?

-When thinking about whether Wi-Fi or wired LAN is the right choice for your digital signage connectivity, it is also important to consider the potential forinterference to weaken your signal.
+When thinking about whether Wi-Fi or wired LAN is the right choice for your digital signage connectivity, it is also important to consider the potential for interference to weaken your signal.
 With Wi-Fi, you have to be concerned with how many of your own devices will be connected to the internet and how many other internet-enabled devices will affect the signal.
 The presence of smartphones, tablets and even smartwatches can interfere with the network.

 Using a wired connection will avoid this problem and prevent devices that aren’t connected to the network from interfering with performance.

-The Type of Content you will be Displaying
+The Type of Content You Will Be Displaying

 Some businesses use their digital signage to display videos and other content that can be used over a long period of time.
 Perhaps their audience is constantly changing, so they don’t have to worry about their target customers seeing the same content twice.